-Lately I’ve been working with quite a few AWS EC2 Instances which have required me to SSH into them at various points for troubleshooting, so I thought I might a well document how a few basics of SSH with key pairs.
+Lately I’ve been working with quite a few AWS EC2 Instances which have required me to SSH into them at various points for troubleshooting, so I thought I might as well document a few basics of SSH with key pairs.

 PuTTY is the most prominant Secure Shell (SSH) client out there as demonstrated by its inclusion by serveral other applications, such as WinSCP.
 PuTTY can make the process of connecting remotely to a server via SSH (mostly) painless.